Peter Lely: Life

 Lely became a naturalised English subject in 1662.
 The young Robert Hooke came to London to follow an apprenticeship with Lely before being given a place at Westminster School by Richard Busby.

 Demand was high, and Lely and his large workshop were prolific.

 After Lely painted a sitter's head, Lely's pupils would often complete the portrait in one of a series of numbered poses.
 As a result, Lely is the first English painter who has left "an enormous mass of work", although the quality of studio pieces is variable.
 As Brian Sewell put it:

 Among his most famous paintings are a series of 10 portraits of ladies from the Royal court, known as the Windsor Beauties, formerly at Windsor Castle but now at Hampton Court Palace; a similar series for Althorp; a series of 12 of the admirals and captains who fought in the Second Anglo-Dutch War, known as the "Flagmen of Lowestoft", now mostly owned by the National Maritime Museum in Greenwich; and his Susannah and the Elders at Burghley House.

 His most famous non-portrait work is probably Nymphs by a Fountain in Dulwich Picture Gallery.

 Lely played a significant role in introducing the mezzotint to Britain, as he realized its possibilities for publicising his portraits.
 He encouraged Dutch mezzotinters to come to Britain to copy his work, laying the foundations for the English mezzotint tradition.

 Lely lived from about 1651 to 1680 at No. 10-11 Great Piazza, Covent Garden.
 He was knighted in 1679.
 Lely died soon afterwards at his easel in Covent Garden, while painting a portrait of the Duchess of Somerset.
 Sir Peter was buried at St Paul's Church, Covent Garden.

 Legacy

 In his lifetime, Lely was known as a skillful connoisseur of art.
 His collection of Old Masters, including Veronese, Titian, Claude Lorrain and Rubens, and a fabulous collection of drawings, was broken up and sold after his death, raising the immense sum of £26,000.
 Some items in it which had been acquired by Lely from the Commonwealth dispersal of Charles I's art collections, such as the Lely Venus, were re-acquired by the Royal Collection.

-He was replaced as court portraitist by Sir Godfrey Kneller, also a German-born Dutchman, whose style drew from Lely's but reflecting later Continental trends.
+He was replaced as court portraitist jointly by John Riley and Sir Godfrey Kneller, also a German-born Dutchman, whose style drew from Lely's but reflected later Continental trends.

 A horse was also named after him, finishing fourth in the 1996 Grand National.